cjmoynihan/Tabled/readme.md

 ```

 **Item-item** ranks by similarity to what you reacted to, with similarities
-shrunk by co-rater count so a pair sharing four raters cannot outrank a pair
-sharing four thousand.
-Only the top 100 neighbours per game are kept — the
+shrunk by co-rater count so sparse pairs (eg: pair sharing four raters) cannot outrank a well-defined pair (eg: four thousand).
+Only the top 100 neighbours per game are kept.
-full matrix is 1.2 GB and ~89% dense, so sparsity saves nothing.

 **ALS** factorises binarised likes and folds a new user in with a single
 least-squares solve against fixed item factors.
 Unusually for an